0xPolygon/polygon-docs/docs/cdk/architecture/cdk-validium-option.md

 ## Data availability committee (DAC)

-In relation to storing transaction data off-chain, comes with it the requirement to manage the data.
+In relation to storing transaction data off-chain, the CDK validium comes with the requirement to manage the data.

 - First of all, the transaction data is not published to the L1 but only the hash of the data.
 - Secondly, a trusted-sequencer collects transactions from the Pool DB, puts them into batches and computes the hash of the transaction data.